NaziraSaimaganbetova/web-technologies-api-project/README.md

 REST API

 ## Description
-This repository contains an API project developed as part of the Web Technologies course.
+This project is a completed API-based web application developed as part of the Web Technologies course.

-The implementation and source code will be uploaded in stages.
+## Features
+- API data fetching
+- Dynamic content rendering
+- Responsive UI

-## Technologies (planned)
+## Technologies Used
 - HTML
 - CSS
 - JavaScript
 - REST API
 - JSON

+## How to Run
+Open `index.html` in a web browser.

 ## Status
-In progress
+Completed